-Toythook

-Textbooks

-Author Title Publisher Date ISBN
+Textbooks Author Title Publisher Date ISBN

-Limoncelli, T., Hogan C. & Chalup, S (2012) The Practice of System and Network Administration, 2nd, Addison- Wesley
+Limoncelli, T., Hogan C. & Chalup, S (2016) The Practice of System and Network Administration, 3rd, Addison- Wesley

 Other Instructional Materials No Value

-Materials Fee No
+Materials Fee

 Learning Outcomes and Objectives

+No

+Learning Outcomes and Objectives

-Course Objectives No value
+Course Objectives

+Examine server fundamentals.

+Identify the hardware components of a server.

+Describe the features of server software.

+Examine the various types of storage systems used in servers.

+Install hardware components on a server.

+Configure servers.

+Examine the issues in upgrading server components.

+Identify some of the industry's best practices for deploying a server and the various strategies of securing, accessing, and remotely managing the server hardware.

+Troubleshoot servers.

+Describe disaster recovery concepts and techniques.

 CSLOs

 Evaluate the hardware components and software features used in an operating server environment.

-Expected SLO Expected SLO Performance: 70.0
+Expected SLO Performance: 70.0

-Install, configure, and troubleshoot servers in the deployment and main tenance of an operating s erver environment.
+Install, configure, and troubleshoot servers in the deployment and maintenance of an operating server environment.

 Expected SLO Performance: 70.0

 Propose server design solutions using industry best practices to include deployment, configuration, maintenance, administration, and disaster recovery of an operating server environment.

 Expected SLO Performance: 70.0